-- 6.11.1 It may be necessary for our Registrations team to reject an application for an extension of time to complete a project.
-In those cases, once the condition is in place then the EB must ensure it has ceased spending LCF monies on the project by the estimated completion date. - 6.11.2 Where an application for an extension of time is rejected, our Registrations team and our Compliance team will discuss with the EB concerned how it can proceed to ensure that the project is completed in a compliant manner or, where appropriate, how a new project can be registered.
+6.11.1 It may be necessary for our Registrations team to reject an application for an extension of time to complete a project.
+In those cases, once the condition is in place then the EB must ensure it has ceased spending LCF monies on the project by the estimated completion date.

+6.11.2 Where an application for an extension of time is rejected, our Registrations team and our Compliance team will discuss with the EB concerned how it can proceed to ensure that the project is completed in a compliant manner or, where appropriate, how a new project can be registered.

-7. Running Costs of the Environmental Body as Compliant Expenditure the following shall also be regarded as objects within that paragraph -
+7. Running Costs of the Environmental Body as Compliant Expenditure

-- 7.1 Regulation 33 provides as follows: - (7) Where the objects of a body are or include any of the objects set out in paragraph (2)
+(7) Where the objects of a body are or include any of the objects set out in paragraph (2) the following shall also be regarded as objects within that paragraph -